In this Guide

 Consider your budget:

-Above $100, you’ll find a whole range of chairs, with a different mix of ergonomic support and cushioning.
+Above it, you’ll find a whole range of chairs, with a different mix of ergonomic support and cushioning.
 The more you spend, the more sophisticated the ergonomic features will be.
 More expensive chairs have more adjustments, which help fit the ergonomic supports to your body.

 It’s also a good rule of thumb that more expensive chairs will last longer.
 That’s because they use sturdier core materials, like nylon, metal, and real wood instead of plastic and cheap fiberboard.
 They also have better quality control on the upholstery stitching, so they’re less likely to come apart.